 Renewable electricity (RE) generation is currently growing at a rapid pace.
-Managing demand and supply of electricity is becoming an issue even at current levels of RE.
+Managing demand and supply of electricity is becoming an issue with the intermittent character of RE.
 Converting electrical energy into chemical energy is an attractive pathway to manage the balance, given the lack of options to store electricity.
-Such technology should be able to “absorb” large quantities of electricity to make useful products.

 Moreover, converting electrical energy into chemical energy enables decarbonisation (or actually recarbonisation) of existing fossil-based chemical production.
 This decarbonisation occurs when ‘waste’-carbon is built into a chemical product.
 A technology which uses renewable electricity as the energy source and CO₂ as the carbon source effectively closes the carbon cycle.

 The objective of this project is the evaluation of the tubular electrochemical catalyst concept (‘hollow fibers’, [ref 1]), system development and process evaluation of the hollow fiber as gas diffuser and working electrode (see also figure 1).